solhuebner/PCA9685-Arduino/README.md

 // Output-enabled/active-low-OE-pin=LOW driver output mode (see datasheet Table 12 and
 // Fig 13, 14, and 15 concerning correct usage of INVRT).
 enum PCA9685_OutputEnabledMode {
-    PCA9685_OutputEnabledMode_Normal,           // When OE is enabled/LOW, channel output uses normal output polarity (default)
+    PCA9685_OutputEnabledMode_Normal,           // When OE is enabled/LOW, channel output uses normal/N-type output polarity (default)
-    PCA9685_OutputEnabledMode_Inverted          // When OE is enabled/LOW, channel output uses inverted output polarity (only available in totem-pole mode)
+    PCA9685_OutputEnabledMode_Inverted,         // When OE is enabled/LOW, channel output uses inverted/P-type output polarity (only available in totem-pole mode)
 };
-// NOTE: Polarity inversion should be set according to if an external N-type driver
+// NOTE: Polarity inversion is often set according to if an external N-type driver
-// (should use INVRT) or P-type driver (should not use INVRT) is used.
+// (should not use INVRT) or P-type driver (should use INVRT) is used.

 // Output-not-enabled/active-low-OE-pin=HIGH driver output mode (see datasheet Section
 // 7.4 concerning correct usage of OUTNE). enum PCA9685_OutputDisabledMode {
     PCA9685_OutputDisabledMode_Low,             // When OE is disabled/HIGH, channels output a LOW signal (default) PCA9685_OutputDisabledMode_High,            // When OE is disabled/HIGH, channels output a HIGH signal (only available in totem-pole mode)
-    PCA9685_OutputDisabledMode_Floating         // When OE is disabled/HIGH, channel outputs go into a high-impedance/floating state (aka high-Z), which may be further refined via external pull-up/pull-down resistors
+    PCA9685_OutputDisabledMode_Floating,        // When OE is disabled/HIGH, channel outputs go into a high-impediance/floating state (aka high-Z), which may be further refined via external pull-up/pull-down resistors
 };
 // NOTE: Active-low-OE pin is typically used to synchronize multiple PCA9685 devices
 // together, but can also be used as an external dimming control signal.